Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

 ### Device Connection
 Connecting devices through USB and Wifi are both supported.

 **Connect via USB**
 The devices connected through USB will be added to the device list automatically when starting Android logcat window.
-Multi-devices is supported.

 **Connect via Wifi**
 Go to the devices list and click **\<Enter IP>** as below.
 ![Connect via Wifi](images/connect_via_wifi.png)